yaph/logya/README.markdown

 ## Version 1.2

+* use rst for README?
+* move roadmap to docs?
 * options to enable and or disable extensions in site configuration
 * implement scripts and styles as extensions that process multi value document header fields